Soulifyx/Soulifyx.github.io/Teachers by Age in Singapore/README.md

 	    	});
 ```

 The mouse events are to enable and disable tooltip when a specific mouse event is triggered.
-Also, when the cursor hovers over a layer of bar, it will turn gray to better indicate which layer the user is selecting.
+Also, when the cursor hovers over one of the layers of a bar stack, it will turn gray to better indicate which layer the user is selecting. `mousemove` event enables the tooltip to follow wherever the cursor goes.

 ```javascript
 barParent